dionarodrigues/iceberg-boilerplate/README.md

 ## Main Tasks
 - gulp: run all tasks and initialize watch for changes and a server
-- gulp pug: compile pug files
+- gulp html: compile pug files
 - gulp js: execute js files
 - gulp css: compile stylus files
 - gulp fonts: move fonts files
 - gulp img: compress image files
 - gulp clean: deletes all the contents of the folder "assets"
-- gulp deploy: run all tasks but not initialize watch for changes and a server
+- gulp build: run all tasks but not initialize watch for changes and a server

 ## License
 MIT License